Oliv-ramon/oliv-ramon/README.md

 ### About me

 Before I had never found something to be professionally in love with, which makes me want to work and learn every day.
 Code that is it for me.
-And today, as a Full-Stack Software Engineer, I can do what I was born to do: deliver value, solve problems and make people's life easier also learn every day with that.
+And today, as a Full-Stack Software Engineer, I can do what I fell I was born to do: deliver value, solve problems and make people's life easier also learn every day with that.

 - 📚 I’m a full-stack web developer
 - ☮️ Love food, animals, games, tv shows, animes, sports, music and be with my friends